FabienFerrero/SUniCA/README.md

 # Un document en Français est dipobible sur ce lien : [LISEZMOI](LISEZMOI.md)

-This board was developed for education to support courses on embedded software, digital and analog electronic, telecommunication, signal processing and IoT.
+This board was developed for education to support courses on embedded software, digital and analog electronic, telecommunication, signal processing, and IoT.
 The terminal is based on a ESP32-C3 as a main MCU for user code.
 The ESP32-C3 is using [AT-COMMAND](#AT-COMMAND) to control a RAK3172 module.
-The RAK3172 integrate a LoRaWAN transciever and is also connected to a GNSS module and different sensors.
+The RAK3172 integrates a LoRaWAN transceiver and is connected to a GNSS module and different sensors.
 The different features can be accessed using AT-COMMAND.

 # What's new